 - Make small incremental changes throughout the year, rather than jumping in full speed.
 Start slow and create habits without burning yourself out.
 Committing to doing yoga twice a week for a year is better, in the long run, than spending five days a week in the gym for one month and quitting.

 - Celebrate small successes and let them encourage you to think bigger.
 Instead of deciding to write your first novel after several years of not writing, start journaling or blogging or writing short stories.
 Practice writing short things and get used to expressing yourself regularly.
 Not only will the task of writing a novel seem less daunting after a while, but your writing ability and creativity will have grown, so your novel will be better.
 This concept can be applied to all kinds of goals.
-This sounds like the same thing as number 3, but here I am talking more about practicing something to improve proficiency and build confidence.
+This sounds like the same thing as number three, but here I am talking more about practicing something to improve proficiency and build confidence.

 - Put your resolutions somewhere you will see them regularly.
 Re-read them at least once a month to remind yourself of your goals, to adjust your methods, and to get yourself back on track if necessary, or hopefully, to check off goals that you have met early.
 Checking things off your resolution list is not only gratifying, but inspires us to tackle the next goal.
 As the year-end nears, I find myself gaining a renewed determination to knock things off that list.
 It feels great!

 - Tell someone else about your goals/resolutions and ask them to check in with you periodically to ask you how you are doing with them.
 Be sure they understand that you don’t want to be nagged.
-That’s different than just a friendly check-in, which leads to number 7.
+That’s different than just a friendly check-in, which leads to number seven.

 - Do not ask someone to hold you accountable.
 A friendly check-in should be framed as interest, not accountability.
 It’s my understanding of human nature, that as soon as someone appears to be telling us to do something, we react by not wanting to do it at all.

 - Don’t feel bad or criticize yourself for the resolutions you don’t keep.
 Praise yourself for the ones you do keep.
-At the end of the year, count up how many successes you had, re-evaluate the rest, and if you feel like you still want to meet the goals you didn’t succeed in, add them to your next New Year’s resolution list, knowing that you are bound to meet some of them, so you’re better off than not making resolutions at all.
+At the end of the year, count up how many successes you have had, re-evaluate the rest, and if you feel like you still want to meet the goals you didn’t succeed in, add them to your next New Year’s resolution list, knowing that you are bound to meet some of them, so you’re better off than not making resolutions at all.

-Why risk feeling like you let a whole year slip unconsciously by, regretting inaction, and missing out on the things that are most important to you?
+Why risk feeling like you let a whole year slip unconsciously by, regretting inaction and missing out on the things that are most important to you?
 Don’t let your life slide by, lost in the hypnosis of everyday life.
 Take the necessary steps to move toward accomplishing what really matters to you.—Christina Knowles